yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-key-vault.md

 For instance, Azure’s new [OpenAI SDK](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/openai/openai) can be used to [build generative AI applications](https://www.yugabyte.com/blog/build-generative-ai-low-latency/).

-SDKs provide an interface to interact with Azure’s services via application code, but there are also [tools](https://azure.microsoft.com/en-us/downloads/) available for download, including a rich command-line interface and a comprehensive set of Visual Studio Code extensions.
+SDKs provide an interface to interact with Azure services via application code, but there are also [tools](https://azure.microsoft.com/en-us/downloads/) available for download, including a rich command-line interface and a comprehensive set of Visual Studio Code extensions.

-Now, let’s build a sample application which connects to the [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault) from Node.js.
-We’ll then use the secrets stored in this service to connect to a YugabyteDB Managed cluster.
+Now, let's build a sample application which connects to the [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault) from Node.js.
+We'll then use the secrets stored in this service to connect to a YugabyteDB Managed cluster.

 ## Example SDK Usage

-A reference to the application we’ll be developing can be found [here on GitHub](https://github.com/YugabyteDB-Samples/yugabytedb-azure-key-vault-sdk-demo-nodejs).
+A reference to the application we’ll be developing can be found [on GitHub](https://github.com/YugabyteDB-Samples/yugabytedb-azure-key-vault-sdk-demo-nodejs).

 1. Initialize a new directory for your project.